justdoit0823/tidb-installer/README.rst

 Tidb-installer is a simple tool for building a tidb cluster based on Vagrant_.
 It wraps the official Tidb-ansible_ repository and supports the command line interface.
-With this, it's easy to start your own tidb cluster automatically.
+And it's easy to start your own tidb cluster automatically.

 .. _Vagrant: https://www.vagrantup.com/docs/